 Building a time tracking habit is a great way to keep an eye multitasking.
-Once you get into the habit of tracking your work – and mind you, habits take a bit of time to form – you will be much more mindful of what you’re spending your time on, and how.
+Once you get into the habit of monitoring your work – and mind you, habits take a bit of time to form – you will be much more mindful of what you’re spending your time on, and how.

 Here’s how I do it.

-Every time I’m not working on one specific task (or I turn to a task not related to any of my defined main goals), I start the timer, but don’t attach any project to it.
+Every time I’m not working on one specific task (or I turn to a task not related to any of my main defined goals), I start the timer but don’t attach any project to it.
 Since Toggl has the option to display your weekly time usage in the footer of the timer page, I get a real-time overview of how much time aimless work is taking from me.

 In short – the bigger the grey bar, the more time you’ve spent on multitasking.

 Confession time – here’s how much multitasking costs me.